ENORIC/Data_Driven_Strategic_Decision_Making/README.md

  The network construction and analysis code references.
 - *NetworkX documentation:* https://networkx.org/documentation/stable/reference/index.html

 Only taking six necessary CSV files for the project.
 This dataset is based on the King James Version Bible (KJV) constituting of 66 books in total.
-All 6 CSV files are included in the data/ folder of this repo.
+All 6 CSV files are included in the data/ folder of this report.

+### **And HTML Version of the same "The_HolyBible_Network_Analyis.ipynb" is also uploaded for easier reading through the pages and the graphs.
+**
 ## The Objectives are

 + Build a co-occurrence network of biblical characters based on shared verse appearances.